chiefJurist/Trading-Bot/README.md

 ## 2. VPS Deployment (with `screen`)

-Running these scripts continuously (liquidation streaming, live trading) requires a persistent session that survives SSH disconnects. `screen` is the simplest way to do that.
+Running these commands continuously (liquidation streaming, live trading) requires a persistent session that survives SSH disconnects. `screen` is the simplest way to do that.

 ### Install screen